Token Management Platform

 This rule checks the device score provided by the Token Requestor.

-If the device score is 1 - tokenization is downgraded to Yellow.
+If the device score is 1 - tokenization is downgraded to Red.

 Applicable only for Apple Pay and Google Pay.